ESPRESSO MACHINE PARTS GUIDE: MACHINE AND GRINDER TERMS TO KNOW

 Steam Wand Tip

 The steam tip is located on the end of the steam wand.
 It disperses the steam from the wand into a splayed pattern, allowing you to steam milk.
+The steam wand tip has varying numbers of whole at the end.

 Learn more about how espresso machines operate and what parts are most important on our inside an espresso machine tutorial.